Riro Kāinga: Early life

 Riro was born at Mataveri, the son of Ngaure (or Ngure, the son of Pariko).
 His father was a follower of Torometi, a native strongman and supporter of French adventurer Jean-Baptiste Dutrou-Bornier.
 His mother was named Nene Pōike.
-Riro was baptized Siméon (or Timeone) into the Roman Catholic faith by the French Picpus missionaries on 9 March 1879.
+Riro was baptized Siméon (or Timeone) into the Catholic Church by the French Picpus missionaries on 9 March 1879.
 He was a member of the Miru clan which the ‘ariki mau or traditional rulers of Easter Island belonged to.
 Although, his family was from the Miru o Kao branch of the clan with no direct patrilineal relationship with the ancient ariki, but were their tumu (their wives married the men of the royal lineage).

 After the 1892 death of Atamu Tekena, who had been appointed king by the Picpus mission, Riro and Enrique Ika a Tuʻu Hati were candidates for the throne.
 Although both were of royal descent, Ika was more closely related to Kerekorio Manu Rangi, the last undisputed ‘ariki mau, who died during an outbreak of tuberculosis in 1867.
 Riro's cousin Maria Angata Veri Tahi 'a Pengo Hare Kohou, a Catholic catechist and prophet, organized many of the island's women in his support.
 He was probably seventeen to twenty-one years old at the time, and was elected primarily because of his good looks and Angata's influence.